0xPolygonID/docs/docs/issuer/on-chain-issuer/on-chain-tutorial.md

        <img width="300" src="/img/onchain-issuer-12.jpg"></img>
    </div>

-4. Click on Approve.
-After which, the process of generating the proof is starts:
+4. Select Approve to initiate the proof generation process

 <div align="center">
     <img width="300" src="/img/onchain-issuer-13.jpg"></img>
 </div>

-5.Finally, the proof is generated.
+5. Finally, the proof is generated.
 The verifier will check the revocation status and some additional information.
 The proof is then sent and validated by the verifier.
 You will receive the following response on the Query builder website

 <div align="center">
     <img width="600" src="/img/onchain-issuer-14.png"></img>